RHK-MICROVERSE/To-Do-List-React/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 To Do List <a name="about-project"></a>
+# 📖 To Do List React<a name="about-project"></a>

-"To Do List" is a simple website that create a do List to check everyday task and remove what have been completed
+"To Do List React" is a simple website that create a do List to check everyday task and remove what have been completed implemented in React Framework.

 <!-- > Describe your project in 1 or 2 sentences. -->